Professor Mike Tipton has been chosen to share his story of working with the RNLI in its 200 Voices podcast series, marking the charity’s bicentenary

 A University of Portsmouth expert who has worked closely with the RNLI has been chosen to feature in an upcoming episode today (Tuesday 31 October).

-Professor Mike Tipton from the University’s School of Sport, Health and Exercise Science has spent four decades working on thermoregulation, environmental and occupational physiology, and the selection, preparation and protection of those who enter extreme environments.
+Professor Mike Tipton from the University’s School of Psychology, Sport and Health Sciences has spent four decades working on thermoregulation, environmental and occupational physiology, and the selection, preparation and protection of those who enter extreme environments.

 Float to Live | Professor Mike Tipton